-At March 31, 2018, the Company had \$25.0 million in cash and cash equivalents and \$2.8 million of short-term investments.
+At March 31, 2019 and March 31, 2018, the Company had \$25.5 million and \$25.0 million in cash and cash equivalents, respectively.
+Additionally, at March 31, 2018, the Company had \$2.8 million of short-term investments.

 The Company believes that the existing sources of liquidity and other financing alternatives along with and cash from operations will satisfy cash flow requirements for the foreseeable future.